valeriansaliou/bandurria/README.md

 In the configuration file, ensure that:

 * `server.inet` is set to `0.0.0.0:8080` (this lets Bandurria be reached from outside the container)
-* `assets.path` is set to `./res/assets/` (this refers to an internal path in the container, as the assets are contained there)
+* `assets.path` is set to `./res/assets/` (this refers to an internal path in the container, as the assets are contained there; _you do not need to mount a volume for this!_)

 Bandurria will be reachable from `http://localhost:8080`.